Patrick N. HalpinDirector of the Geospatial Ecology Program

-Patrick Halpin is an Associate Professor of Marine Geospatial Ecology and Director of the Geospatial Analysis Program at the Nicholas School of the Environment, Duke University Marine Lab.
+Patrick Halpin is a Professor of Marine Geospatial Ecology and Director of the Geospatial Analysis Program at the Nicholas School of the Environment, Duke University Marine Lab.
 He received his Ph.D. in Environmental Sciences from the University of Virginia in 1995.

 Prof. Halpin’s research focuses on marine geospatial analysis, ecological applications of geographic information systems and remote sensing; and marine conservation and ecosystem-based management.
 He leads the Marine Geospatial Ecology Lab (MGEL) at Duke University and sits on a number of international scientific and conservation program steering committees.

 Ana has been conducting research on cetaceans since 1990.
 She has spent nearly three decades working on numerous marine top-predators research and conservation projects in Spain and Europe.
 Her main research interests are in populations abundance, distribution and ecology, and the application of science informing conservation and management.
 More about Dr. Cañadas' research

 Jesse is a geographer with a background in GIS and Remote Sensing and interests in spatial ecology, spatial data science, open-source GIS, and marine spatial planning.
 He works on a range of data provisioning, cartography, and applied marine GIS projects across the lab, translating the science work of the lab for use in spatial planning processes.
 He also co-teaches “Geospatial Analysis for Coastal and Marine Management” (ENV 765) and has previously taught “GIS and Geospatial Analysis” (ENV 359), an introductory GIS course for Duke undergrads.